Benjamin Heydon: Early life and family

 Benjamin’s brother Francis may have followed their father into the priesthood.
-One Francis Heydon received his MA from Corpus Christi College, Oxford in 1575, and then became the rector of Broadwater in Sussex.
+One Francis Heydon or Heyden received his MA from Corpus Christi College, Oxford in 1575, and then became the rector of Broadwater in Sussex.
 This Francis may have been Edward's son, as Edward resigned his benefices at Charfield in 1574 and Winnall, Hampshire in 1580 to allow Francis to assume those benefices.
 Francis was not able to retain the incumbencies in Winnall and Charfield as he did not have a dispensation to hold multiple benefices; he would instead remain at Broadwater until he died in 1625.
 The churchwardens' complaints to the bishop indicate that Francis performed his duties lacklusterly until the final few years of his life.

 Benjamin's other elder brother, Edward Heydon Jr., built up his landed wealth from his inheritance from his father and mother.
 Edward was baptized on 3 February 1566 in the same church as Benjamin: St. Swithun's in Winchester.
 Edward Sr. and Edyth granted the families' property in Maiden Bradley, Wiltshire to Edward Jr., who had maintained Maiden Bradley as his primary residence while he accumulated more land.
 He married Dorothea Manning of Kent in the late 1590s.
 Her family was among the well-to-do in Kent, and had been granted an heraldry by Elizabeth in 1577.
 Edward ingratiated himself into the family and served as an executor in her brother, Henry Manning's will, in 1614.
 By this time, Edward was considered a gentleman, and had added several estates to his name.
 Edward likely died in late 1627, and his will was proved on 22 November 1627.
 Mary Heydon married sometime between 1581 and 1583 to a Mr. Philpott, and Martha’s subsequent fate is unknown.